Programming

 PR Focus

-PR Focus is a GitHub tracking app I’m writing for macOS.
+PR Focus is a GitHub tracking app for macOS.
 My regular workflow has me keeping track of pull requests across many repositories.
 I need to stay on top of my own GitHub pull requests, pull requests where I’m a reviewer, and pull requests by the upstream engineering teams whose work I document.
-Turns out, other folks on my team find it helpful, too, so now it’s in a private alpha with a few users on TestFlight while I iron out some rough edges and squash a few more bugs.
+Turns out, other folks on my team find it helpful, too.
+I’ve been running a private alpha for a year, and have just opened a public beta on TestFlight for a limited number of spots.

 I’m writing my tool as a macOS app with SwiftUI and Realm.
 It has been interesting to write a macOS app with SwiftUI, and stumble across the differences between writing for it and iOS.
 It’s also more complicated, as I’m working with the GitHub API.
 I started the app using the GitHub REST API, but switched to the GraphQL API for more efficient network requests.
 Working with both APIs has given me a great opportunity to directly compare REST vs. GraphQL, and a lot of insight into what makes “good” API documentation as I consume it.